Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Introduction

+The primary contributions of the present work focus on designing a model architecture and a training procedure that meet the operational needs expressed by the DSO.
+In Section \ref{sec:related}, we provide a structured survey of the related work in order to position the applicative problem addressed, and determine which existing work could be reused or repurposed to suit our needs.
+We identify the DeepAR model \cite{salinas_deepar_2020} as the most suitable for our case study, so for self-consistency, we introduce the required formalism and summarize its inference and loss logic in Section \ref{sec:deepar}.

+The contributions of our applicative paper are: \begin{itemize} \item Proposing a novel truncated Gaussian output component, which we integrate in DeepAR, as detailed in Section \ref{sec:positivegaussian}, \item Casting the hybrid-physical approach in terms of statistical model covariates as described in Section \ref{sec:data}, \item Carefully examining the implications of our case study on the computation of model loss and the relevance of the validation scheme, as discussed in Sections \ref{sec:loss} and \ref{sec:validation}, respectively. \end{itemize}

-In Section \ref{sec:related}, we give a structured survey of the related work which positions the addressed applicative problem, and motivates which existing work could be reused or repurposed to suit our needs.
-After describing our model proposal in Section \ref{sec:model}, we provide a thorough experimental evaluation in Section \ref{sec:experiments}.
-Several variants of our model proposal are compared to alternative models from the literature, and an ablation study allows to emphasize the specific contribution of each of its components.
-Finally we recall some qualitative results to underline how local effects, tainting the PV performance model, are mitigated using our approach.
+We provide a thorough experimental evaluation in Section \ref{sec:experiments}.
+Several variants of our model are compared to alternative models from the literature, and an ablation study allows us to emphasize the specific contribution of each of its components.
+Finally, in Section \ref{sec:discussion}, we highlight qualitative results to demonstrate how our approach mitigates local effects that impact the PV performance model.